Benefits of Cremation

-It is common to ask ‘why choose cremation?’ after the loss of a loved one and it’s clear that people have their own personal reasons for choosing our cremation services in Rochester.
-However, there are some distinct benefits of cremation vs burial, that we have found through our many years of providing cremation services to the families of Rochester NY.
+It is common to ask ‘why choose cremation?’ after the loss of a loved one and it’s clear that people have their own personal reasons for choosing our cremation services.
+However there are some distinct benefits of cremation vs burial, including the cremation cost, that we have found through our many years of providing cremation services to the families of Rochester NY.

 While there are many reasons someone might choose cremation over burial, there are many people that remain unsure when considering the benefits of cremation.
 To help people with their decision, we have created a list of the different benefits of choosing cremation.

 The graph below depicts how the popularity in cremation has been on a steady rise in the United States over the past 50 years.
 In 2015, cremation rates were higher than burial for the first time.
 Also the forecast from the graph does not show the popularity in cremation slowing down.
 By 2035, it is predicted that more than 75% of Americans will choose cremation instead of burial.

 We have noticed common benefits of cremation that have attributed to the above trend.